Empyreal092/UgradNumerics_Worksheets/README.md

 Some of the problems are taken from worksheets by Georg Stadler and Evan Toler.

-A compilation of all the worksheet is at [NA_Worksheet_AllSessions.pdf](https://github.com/Empyreal092/NA_Worksheet/blob/main/All_Sessions/NA_Worksheet_AllSessions.pdf)
+A compilation of all the worksheets is at [NA_Worksheet_AllSessions.pdf](https://github.com/Empyreal092/NA_Worksheet/blob/main/All_Sessions/NA_Worksheet_AllSessions.pdf)